Skip to main content

 Since the MSC was founded back in 1997, fisheries, governments, environmental NGOs, and consumers have been part of a collective effort to ensure our ocean is fished sustainably.
 Stakeholder participation in MSC fishery assessments contributes to stronger fishery performance at a time when fishing impacts on the ocean are compounded by pollution and climate change.

 Together with active participation from the stakeholders, the MSC program sets a precedent for responsible fishing practices worldwide.
 The following report underscores the collective endeavour driving over 116 sustainable fisheries improvements throughout the country.
 These improvements contribute towards achieving the MSC vision of healthy oceans with seafood supplies safeguarded for the future.
-The approach means everyone has a role in protecting the future of our oceans and fish stocks while enjoying seafood - this is explained further in the MSC’s Theory of Change.
+The approach means everyone has a role in protecting the future of our oceans and fish stocks while enjoying seafood - this approach is best explained in the MSC’s Theory of Change.

 Progress in Sustainable Fishing

 Australia is out-performing the global average with a healthy number of fisheries engaged in the MSC program.
-As of 21 Nov 2023:
+As of 21 Nov 2024:

-28 fisheries
+30 fisheries

 engaged in the MSC program in Australia